 But this is problematic because the sphere is gone for much of the animation, because the bottom edge of the coordinate system is 0 and it travels to -1.
 Let’s change the Expression to this:

-Perfect, now it stays within the limits.
+Perfect, now it stays within the limits because then the distance is halved and brought up.
 Just using this and a Trails tool can already get you some cool graphics.

 cos() will do exactly the same except it starts at a different point.
 You can see the difference by simply replacing sin with cos in the expression.